Has your friend been talking about suicide?

 While they tell their story, listen for statements that might reveal why they want to continue living.
 Perhaps as they talk about their experience, both of you can brainstorm solutions to the problem.
 If you find a glimpse of uncertainty or hope in their words, ask if they’ll let you help keep them safe, even if it’s only for right now.
 If you know how they intend to kill themselves, ask them how you can remove those avenues so they can stay safe.

 This doesn’t have to be a forever plan to stay safe.
-It can be a safety plan that is for right now and right now only.
-The thought of never having the option to end their lives is really scary for some people to accept.
+It can be a safety plan for right now and right now only.
+The thought of never having the option to end their lives is terrifying for some people to accept.
 If you can get them to agree to be safe for now, that will give you time to do the next couple of steps.

 Don't Keep It a Secret